joaoavf/joaoavf.com/README.md

-# Blog of Joao Ferreira
+# Blog of João Ferreira

 In this repository you will find the source code for [joaoavf.com](https://joaoavf.com/).